j-hagedorn/journals_of/content/poems/2019-09-06-the-dark-reactions.md

 ---

 Nothing is in
-the simple dark
-but shapes
-of contact, body-against-sheet:

 jagged, crinkled swerves
 striations and dots

-dark archipelago
+a blind map

-inhabited perception
+this inhabited perception
 which loves contour
 yet never enters

 adjacent, meaning to throw
-symbol, meaning
+symbol, meaning to throw

 whether the edges
 are adjacent to emptiness of fulnesse